 On Nov.
 8, 2016, Arizona voters enacted Proposition 206: The Fair Wages and Healthy Families Act, increasing the minimum wage and requiring virtually all employers to provide paid sick leave to their part-time and full-time employees.
-The paid sick leave portion of the Act goes into effect on July 1, 2017.
+The paid sick leave portion of the Act went into effect on July 1, 2017.

 1. The Act covers all employees, including part-time, full-time, seasonal and temporary employees.

 2. Beginning on July 1, 2017, all employees must accrue paid sick leave at a rate of one hour of paid sick leave for every 30 hours worked.
 This is the minimum required to comply with the Act.
 For employers with 15 or more employees, their employees must be able to accrue 40 hours of paid sick leave per year.
 For employers with fewer than 15 employees, their employees must be able to accrue 24 hours of paid sick leave per year.

 3. Employers are not required to payout accrued, but unused, paid sick leave at the termination of an employee’s employment.

 4. Employers cannot have “use it or lose it” policies requiring employees to use or lose their paid sick leave by the end of the year.
 The Act provides that employers have two choices for how to treat unused paid sick leave at year’s end.
 Option 1 is to pay the employee the accrued, but unused, leave and then advance the full amount of leave to which the employee will be entitled at the start of the next year.
 Option 2 is to carry the leave over to the next year.